 I was able to use a proxy service to do this easily but then there was a problem because my Google account was already verified using a Canadian phone number (my phone number) so I had to delete the Canadian phone number.

 Then I tried again, but you can only get a Google phone number by coming from a US IP address AND ALSO verifying that you have an existing US phone number.

-So you have to verify Google Voice with a US number, but you obviously can’t verify the account with a number that are buying from Google because in order to get the number from Google, you already have to have a US phone number.
+So you have to verify Google Voice with a US number, but you obviously can’t verify the account with a number that is buying from Google because, in order to get the number from Google, you already have to have a US phone number.